Public domain music

 Public domain music is music to which no exclusive intellectual property rights apply.
+The public domain music can be freely shared, modified, redistributed without the consumers needing to attribute the author or pay any fees.
+According to Wikimedia Foundation, free licensing of content encourages creativity and removes barriers to access for disadvantaged communities, and improves freedom of knowledge.
+Public domain music can be available in various formats, for example, in sheet format or as a recording.

 Background

-The length of copyright protection varies from country to country, but music, along with most other creative works, generally enters the public domain fifty to seventy-five years after the death of the creator.
+The length of copyright protection varies from country to country, but music, along with most other creative works, generally enters the public domain 50 to 75 years after the death of the creator.
 Generally, copyright separately protects "musical compositions" (melodies, rhythms, lyrics, etc. as written in sheet music) and "sound recordings" (performances as recorded in audio files, CDs, and records).
-Therefore, a recording of Rhapsody in Blue made in 2020 could be protected by copyright even though the underlying composition lies in the public domain.